garden/tree/lib/README.md

   of a certain type, or falls back to it (ie, derives from it).
 * `this.path :: String` is the path of the file from the root.
 * `this.count :: Number` is the number of users that currently read this file.
+* `this.driver :: {String: {}}` is a map from common file actions to their low-level implementation.
+See below, at "driver.js".

 #### Content